About Us

 1973

-The Rural Electrification Administration loan program comes under threat from Nixon’s administration, leading to a period of high interest rates and uncertainty.
-Participants traveled to the Rural Electric Rally to persuade their representatives in Congress to restore the REA direct loan program.
+The Rural Electrification Administration loan program comes under threat from President Richard Nixon’s administration, leading to a period of high interest rates and uncertainty.
+Participants travel to the Rural Electric Rally in Washington, D.C., to persuade their representatives in Congress to restore the REA direct loan program.

 1967